MemInsight: Autonomous Memory Augmentation for LLM Agents: Evaluation

 \subsection{Experimental Setup}

-To evaluate our model, we begin by augmenting the datasets using a backbone LLM with zero-shot prompting to identify relevant attributes and their corresponding values.
-For augmentation generation and evaluation across various tasks, we utilize the following models for attribute generation: Claude Sonnet,\footnote{ claude-3-sonnet-20240229-v1} Llama\footnote{ llama3-70b-instruct-v1} and Mistral.\footnote{ mistral-7b-instruct-v0} For the Event Summarization task, we also use the Claude-3-Haiku model.\footnote{ claude-3-Haiku-20240307-v1} For embedding-based retrieval tasks, we employ the Titan Text Embedding model \footnote{ titan-embed-text-v2:0} to generate embeddings.
-The augmented memory is then embedded and indexed using FAISS~\cite{faiss} for vector indexing and search.
-To ensure consistency across all experiments, we use the same base model for the primary tasks: recommendation, answer generation, and summarization, while evaluating different models for augmentation.
-Claude Sonnet serves as the backbone LLM in baselines for all tasks.
+To evaluate our model, we begin by augmenting the datasets using zero-shot prompting to extract relevant attributes and their corresponding values.
+For attribute generation across tasks, we employ Claude Sonnet\footnote{ claude-3-sonnet-20240229-v1}, LLaMA 3\footnote{ llama3-70b-instruct-v1}, and Mistral\footnote{ mistral-7b-instruct-v0}.
+For the Event Summarization task, we additionally utilize Claude 3 Haiku\footnote{ claude-3-haiku-20240307-v1}.
+In embedding-based retrieval, we use the Titan Text Embedding model\footnote{ titan-embed-text-v2:0} to generate embeddings of augmented memory, which are indexed and searched using FAISS~\cite{faiss}.
+To ensure consistency across all experiments, we use the same base model for the primary tasks: recommendation, answer generation, and summarization, while varying the models used for memory augmentation.
+Claude Sonnet serves as the backbone LLM in all baseline evaluations.